airportyh/simple-input/README.md

 main().catch(err => console.error(err.message));
 ```

-But you can also use the promise style
+But you can also use the promise style as the function
+returns a promise: